Reviews & Ratings: a customer feedback goldmine and how it can benefit your ASO

 Of course, gathering feedback from customers is great, but you can’t make it a one-sided conversation.
 Both Apple and Google allow you to answer users directly.
 This is a huge opportunity to show them you care.
 Replying to negative feedback can help users better understand an issue and what’s being done to solve it.
 This not only comforts the person who left the bad review; it also reassures any other user that is checking your app’s reviews.
 Replying to enthusiastic reviews encourages users to keep sharing their positive vibes!

-AppTweak gives you a direct reply link under each review of your app.
+AppTweak allows you to reply to review directly from the AppTweak tool.
 Don’t forget to answer your users!

 Some love to share